 Our success depends on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
-We are highly dependent upon our senior management, particularly Richard Chin, M.D., our President and Chief Executive Officer, Denise Bevers, our Chief Operating Officer, Stephen Sundlof, D.V.M., Ph.D., our Chief Scientific Officer and Executive Vice President of Regulatory Affairs and Quality, and Wendy Wee, our Vice President of Finance.
+We are highly dependent upon our senior management, particularly Richard Chin, M.D., our President and Chief Executive Officer, Denise Bevers, our Chief Operating Officer, Stephen Sundlof, D.V.M., Ph.D., our Chief Scientific Officer and Executive Vice President of Regulatory Affairs and Quality, Wendy Wee, our Vice President of Finance and Hangjun Zhan, Ph.D., our Vice President of Biologics Research.
 The loss of services of any of our key personnel could adversely affect our ability to successfully develop our current or future product pipeline and commercialize our product candidates.
 Although we have entered into employment agreements with these key members of senior management, such agreements generally do not prohibit them from leaving our employ at any time.
 We currently do not maintain "key man" life insurance on any of our senior management team.
 The loss of Dr. Chin or other members of our current senior management could adversely affect the timing or outcomes of our current and planned studies, as well as longer-term prospects for commercializing our product candidates.